JetBrains/kotlin-web-site/docs/topics/mpp/mpp-publish-lib.md

 }
 ```

-You can also use [`gradle-bintray-plugin`](https://github.com/bintray/gradle-bintray-plugin) for publishing multiplatform libraries.
-However, this plugin does not support publishing Gradle module metadata required for [hierarchical structure support](mpp-share-on-platforms.md#share-code-on-similar-platforms).
-Use [this workaround](https://github.com/bintray/gradle-bintray-plugin/issues/229#issuecomment-473123891) to enable metadata publishing
-or migrate to the [`maven-publish` plugin](https://docs.gradle.org/current/userguide/publishing_maven.html).

 ## Structure of publications

 When used with `maven-publish`, the Kotlin plugin automatically creates publications for each target that can be built on the current host, except for the Android target,